CryptoBlades/cryptoblades/README.md

 1. For Ganache, choose Quickstart Ethereum.

-1. Increase the gas limit in the workspace to `67219751`.
+1. Increase the gas limit in the workspace to `67219751` (or some other high number so you can deploy).

 1. Install [MetaMask](https://metamask.io/).